Trion in Chattooga County, Georgia — The American South (South Atlantic)

 Erected 1995.
 (Marker Number 027-3.)

 Location.
 34° 32.831′ N, 85° 18.582′ W. Marker is in Trion, Georgia, in Chattooga County.
-Marker is at the intersection of Fourth Street, on the left when traveling west on Fourth Street.
+It is at the intersection of Fourth Street, on the left when traveling west on Fourth Street.
 Touch for map.
 Marker is in this post office area: Trion GA 30753, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Trion Factory (approx. 0.4 miles away); a different marker also named Trion Factory (approx. 0.9 miles away); Valley Store, Broomtown Rd. (approx. 4 miles away); Chattooga County (approx. 5.1 miles away); The Couey House (approx. 5.1 miles away); Summerville, Georgia (approx. 5.1 miles away); Boyles Yard Turntable Named Summerville Railroad Turntable (approx. 5.2 miles away); A Snapshot of Cherokee Life (approx. 6.7 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies: Trion Factory (approx. 0.4 miles away); a different marker also named Trion Factory (approx. 0.9 miles away); Valley Store, Broomtown Rd. (approx. 4 miles away); Chattooga County (approx. 5.1 miles away); The Couey House (approx. 5.1 miles away); Summerville, Georgia (approx. 5.1 miles away); Boyles Yard Turntable Named Summerville Railroad Turntable (approx. 5.2 miles away); A Snapshot of Cherokee Life (approx. 6.7 miles away).
 Touch for a list and map of all markers in Trion.

-Photographed By David Tibbs, September 13, 2008
+Photographed by David Tibbs, September 13, 2008

 6. Allgood Monument and Church